(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Pneumonia is a serious condition.
 If your dog unfortunately has got pneumonia, he should be under the care of a veterinarian.

-However, there are natural remedies such as herbs and essential oils that you can use to alleviate some symptoms such as coughing and breathing difficulty, so that your dog can feel more comfortable and less stressed.
+However, there are natural home remedies such as herbs, supplements, and essential oils that you can use to help relieve some symptoms such as coughing and breathing difficulty, so that your dog can feel more comfortable and less stressed.

 This formula contains echinacea, licorice, lemon balm, elderflower, and more, which all work together synergistically to support the immune system.
 Excellent for fighting infections.

-To ease coughing caused by pneumonia, there are numerous natural remedies and products that can be used.
-Visit our page on Coughing in Dogs for more information.
+To ease coughing caused by pneumonia, numerous natural remedies (such as herbs, honey, supplements) can be used.
+Visit our page on Dog Cough Home Remedies for more information.

 You may also want to give percussion therapy (coupage) to your dog if he has got pneumonia.
 The purpose is to loosen up and help move secretions deep in the dog's lungs into the airways so that the secretions can be coughed up easily.